Hindenburg Omen Signal: Valid or Just Noise?

 What is the Hindenburg Omen?

 The Hindenburg Omen is a complex technical analysis pattern that emerges when several specific market conditions are met.
-It is named after the Hindenburg airship disaster of 1937, symbolizing impending catastrophe.
+It is named after the Hindenburg airship disaster 1937, symbolizing impending catastrophe.
 The indicator is designed to predict stock market crashes and is based on the following criteria:

 1. New Highs and Lows: Many stocks must reach new 52-week highs and lows simultaneously.